open-contracting/standard/standard/docs/en/getting_started/building_blocks.md

 </div>

-### Building blocks and fields
+### Building blocks: fields

-The OCDS schema sets out the fields that should be included in each section, making use of simple re-usable building blocks to represent data.
+The OCDS schema sets out the fields that should be included in each section, making use of simple re-usable building blocks (field structures) to represent data.

 For example, common building blocks are provided for: